Activists wary of broader law enforcement after Capitol riot

 The Justice Department has not said publicly if it intends to seek any additional powers, or whether it even needs new ones to deal with domestic extremism.
 Though there is no federal law that explicitly charges crimes as domestic terrorism, prosecutors have successfully used other statutes to cover conduct that might reasonably be seen as terrorism, including at the Capitol.

-There are, however, additional legal tools available for countering international terrorism.
-Federal law makes it a crime to give support to designated foreign terror groups, giving law enforcement greater flexibility to arrest people who donate money or otherwise aid such an organization, even if they haven’t harmed anyone or threatened violence themselves.
+Federal law, for instance, makes it a crime to give support to designated foreign terror groups, affording law enforcement greater flexibility to arrest people who donate money or otherwise aid such an organization, even if they haven’t harmed anyone or threatened violence themselves.
 No comparable law exists for people aligned with U.S.-based extremist groups, which enjoy expansive free speech protections.

 The current concern from civil rights groups stems from the way communities of color, notably Black Americans and Muslims, have been affected over the decades by law enforcement scrutiny, though the FBI has significantly tightened its policies in ways that require a credible basis for suspicion to launch an investigation or apply for surveillance of a particular individual.